openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 The Alarm Clock example consists of a clock that allows the user to specify a time at which an alarm will go off, as well as a message to be displayed at that time.
 The Alarm Clock example builds on the SimpleClock application from

-“Working with dates and times” on page 1
+"Working with dates and times" on page 1

 Alarm Clock illustrates several aspects of working with events in Haxe, including: